RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181021_r1_37C_glucose_O2_dilution/README.md

 | Isopropylthiogalactopyranoside (IPTG) | None |

 ## Notes & Observations
-* Cells were grown overnight from a 1:10000 dilution followed by a 1:10 dilution into fresh media with ATC to adjust for improper OD.
-The cells imaged in this experiment were harvested between 0.3 and 0.45 OD_600nm_.
+* The cells imaged in this experiment were harvested between 0.25 and 0.35 OD_600nm_.
+* The `dilution` tubes with 1 and 2 ng/mL of ATC were added to the mix at the double the usual amount, to improve the fluctuations data spread.

 ## Analysis Files